 How to Choose Where To Go Abroad

 Have you always had a desire to travel?
 To explore new cultures and people?
-Are you tired of being jealous of your friend’s social media at the most amazing places around the world?
-If these are questions that come to mind, maybe you should consider exploring a study abroad program!
+Are you tired of being jealous of your friends’ posts from the most amazing places around the world?
+If you answered yes to any of these questions, maybe you should consider a study abroad program!

 So you’ve decided that you want to go abroad, but need to decide where.
 Your host city is very important in your experience.
 Start by creating a list of all of the places you’ve dreamed of visiting.
 This will help you visualize what’s important to you when spending time in a new city.

 Think about cultures that fascinate you.
 Is language an important factor to you?
 What have you heard from others who have been abroad?
 Is traveling around to other countries important to you?
 These are all factors to consider when making your dream travel list!

 Start narrowing down your must-have places based on areas you could see yourself living for a few weeks/months.
 Write out pros/cons of each place.
 Research cost of living for each destination.
 Pick your country and THEN your city.
 Get an idea for what is most reasonable for you in terms of finances.

 Common Destinations: The UK, France, Spain, Italy, China, New Zealand

 Year Trip: Gives you ample amount of time to become fluent in a foreign language, immerse yourself in the culture and experience all of the seasons of your host country.

 Semester: Allows time to practice a foreign language and most likely will not interfere in delay of your graduation.

 Summer: Get a taste of being in a new country, you won’t miss out on any holidays or being away from family/friends for too long.
 You’ll experience the country as more of a tourist in the summer.